 There are also many musical and theatrical performances in Deniliquin throughout the year.

-A popular venue is Waring Gardens, which hosts everything from opera to film festivals, Carols By Candlelight and the annual Deniliquin Sun Festival in January.
+A popular venue is Waring Gardens, which hosts everything from opera to film festivals, markets and Carols By Candlelight

-Markets are held twice a month - the Lions Club Community Market in the Waring Gardens on the fourth Saturday and Naponda Farmers Market on the second Saturday.
+Markets are held twice a month - the Lions Club Community Market in the Waring Gardens on the fourth Saturday of the month, and Naponda Farmers Market on the second Saturday of the month.